 But what about you?
 If you are wondering where to spend a significant portion of your life, is Minneapolis on your radar?
 Do the potential housing evolutions likely to take place in Minneapolis because of the changes in regulations make Minneapolis a more attractive possibility for you?
 Or maybe the direction the city has chosen makes it a less attractive choice for you?
 If you have an opinion one way or another, feel free to let us know on our contact page.

-More “Alternative Housing” Articles
+More “Government Programs” Articles